 2nd Saturday of the month

 - Saturday, August 12, 2023

 $25 Family Rate (max.
 2 adults and 4 youth)

 Members receive free admission.
 Join today!

 The first floor is handicap accessible and the second floor is accessible by stairs.
 A short video of the upstairs area is available.

 An Intriguing History

-Meeker’s dream of a Utopian farming community in the American West came to fruition in April 1870 when the colonists established the town of Greeley near the confluence of the Cache la Poudre and the South Platte Rivers.
+Meeker’s dream of a Utopian farming community came to fruition in April 1870 when several hundred colonists arrived and established a new town near the confluence of the Cache la Poudre and the South Platte Rivers.

-- Please silence electronic devices.
+- Please silence electronic devices while in the museum.